skupperproject/skupper/doc/tls/README.md

 ### Updating TLS Credentials

 Skupper automatically watches for changes to Secrets being used for TLS Credentials.
-When the Secret is updated, Skupper will immediately begin to prefer the new set of credentials.
+When the Secret is updated, Skupper immediately prefers the new set of credentials.
 For a RouterAccess any new connections will use the updated credentials, but existing connections are only terminated when they are based on a prior revision that becomes invalid (more below.)
 For Link resources, skupper will proactively begin the migration to the new set of credentials.

 ### Discontinuing Use of Previous TLS Credentials

-When TLS Credentials are rotated, Skupper will preserve the connections based on the previous revision of the credentials to ensure service continuity for open application connections.
+When TLS Credentials are rotated, Skupper preserves the connections based on the previous revision of the credentials to ensure service continuity for open application connections.
 This behavior can be overwritten at the Site with the `tls-prior-valid-revisions` setting or at the Secret with the